Vicki20Rous/Viral-Support-2.0/README.md

   *Steps required to install and use the project and how to get the development environment running:*

   Download the repository.
-In the project directory, you can install the necessary dependencies and run: "npm start" Runs the app in the development mode.
+In the project directory, you can install the necessary dependencies and run: "npm run client" Runs the app in the development mode.
 Open http://localhost:3000 to view it in the browser.

   ## Tests